hainayanda/Pharos/README.md

 ## Bindable

-You can observe changes in supported `UIView` property by accessing its observables in `bindables`:
+You can observe changes in the supported `UIView` property by accessing its observables in `bindables`:

 ```swift
 class MyClass {